theral90/WeatherApp-Poland/README.md

 # WeatherApp_Flask
-# Weather App using Flask, Open WREADME.mdeather Map API
+# Web app using Python’s Flask and Google App Engine

 Weather checking app using the Flask framework.